What is Examined During a Home Inspection

 The condition and normal operation of doors and windows are critical to your enjoyment of a new home, so one of our home inspectors will check all of them throughout the house.
 Any windows or doors that need repair or replacement will be noted in our detailed home inspection report.

 Ceiling & Walls

-The walls and ceiling in each room need to appear straight and level if there’s no problem with the structure of the home.
-We’ll also check the overall condition of the walls, floors and ceilings as we go throughout the home.
+The walls and ceiling in each room need to appear straight and level if there’s no problem with the home structure.
+We’ll also check the walls, floors, and ceilings’ overall condition as we go throughout the home.

 The overall structural condition of the home is important to assess.
-Our inspector will look at the construction of the foundation and will check for any evidence of sagging or bowing of the structure of the home.
+Our inspector will look at the construction of the foundation and check for any evidence of sagging or bowing of the home structure.